aloha-fim/kam_second/README.md

 3. **Data Enrichment:** Refine the dataset to include age groups and additional metrics with `refine_seed.py`.
 4. **API Integration:** Flask is used to create API routes for data interaction, with endpoints like `/load_data` for record output.
 5. **Visualization:** Leverage Plotly and Dash for interactive data visualizations.
+6. **AZURE AI:** Finally the value add with AI innovation.
+Embeddings for similarity search with Flask and Postgres.

 ## 🛠️ Setup and Configuration